top of page

 One of the most distinctive features of Pilates is its emphasis on the core muscles.
 The core includes the deep muscles around your abdomen, lower back, hips, and pelvis.
 Pilates exercises target these muscles to build a strong foundation that supports the entire body.

 This focus on core strength helps improve posture, balance, and stability.
-For example, many Pilates moves require you to engage your abdominal muscles while moving your arms or legs, which trains your body to move efficiently and safely in daily life.
+Many Pilates moves require you to engage your abdominal muscles while moving your arms or legs.
+This training helps your body move efficiently and safely in daily life.

 Yoga also works the core but often as part of broader poses that engage multiple muscle groups simultaneously.
 Pilates breaks down movements into smaller, controlled actions that isolate and strengthen specific muscles.